Gods Unchained Overview

 Gods Unchained is completely free to play.
 All you need is an Ethereum wallet.
 Sign up on the Gods Unchained website, connect your wallet to you account, download and install the client, and you’re ready to go!
 The game provides a free set of cards to use called the Welcome Set.
 There are also pre-made starter decks for every god.
 The game features a tutorial which takes you through the most important features.

-Tips for a Good Start in Gods Unchained
+Tips for a Getting Started in Gods Unchained

 The game provides several Starter decks for new players to use.
 One for each God.
 These are a great way to begin.
 Try out each god in a few matches to get a feel for how each one plays.
 Knowing the different powers and what sort of cards each god has in their arsenal makes a huge difference when matching up against other players.